|ACS Instrument Handbook for Cycle 26|

 The following characteristics of ACS should be considered when planning ACS observations or archival research:

 • ACS ISR 2012-04 contains plots of likely minimum sky backgrounds as a function of exposure time.
 Observers should determine if their sky backgrounds are likely to be less than 20 electrons.
-If this is the case, they should consult the ACS Web pages for details of the post-flash capability.
+If this is the case, they should consult the ACS webpages and ACS ISR 2014-01 for details of the post-flash capability.

 • The ACS cameras are intended to be used with a single filter.
-Unfiltered or two-filter imaging yields significantly degraded PSFs (particularly for the WFC), so these modes are typically used only for polarization observations or HRC coronagraphic acquisitions.
+Unfiltered or two-filter imaging yields significantly degraded PSFs (particularly for the WFC), so these modes are typically used only for polarization observations.
 The polarizers have zero optical thickness, so they can and should be used with another filter.

 • The geometric distortion of the WFC is significant and causes the projected pixel area to vary by ▒9% over the field of view.
-This distortion affects both the photometric accuracy and the astrometric precision, and must be accounted for when the required accuracy is better than 10%.
+This distortion affects both the photometric and astrometric accuracy, and must be accounted for when the required accuracy is better than 10%.
+See Section 10.4.

 • The cosmic ray fluxes of HRC and WFC are comparable to those of STIS and WFPC2, respectively.
 Typical observations should be dithered for cosmic ray rejection.
 See Section 4.3.5 for more information about dithering strategies for removing cosmic rays and hot pixels.